axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 ![overlap](https://i.imgur.com/DJTyVsV.png)

-Now let us consider something like Binary search.
+Now let us consider something like Binary search where problems DO NOT overlap

 - The recurrence relation is: f([0...n]) = f([0 ... n/2]) | f([n/2+1 ... n]) where n is the size of the array
-- Here the 2 subproblems do not overlap.
-This is illustrated below
+- Here the 2 subproblems do not overlap no matter how large n becomes.
+- This is illustrated below

 ![no-overlap](https://i.imgur.com/6PDI4ps.png)